rackspace/runway/docs/source/terminology.rst

 Module
 ======

-A :ref:`module<runway-module>` is a directory containing a single infrastructure-as-code tool configuration of an application, a component, or some infrastructure (eg. a set of `CloudFormation`_ templates).
+A :ref:`module<r4y-module>` is a directory containing a single infrastructure-as-code tool configuration of an application, a component, or some infrastructure (eg. a set of `CloudFormation`_ templates).
 It is defined in a `deployment`_ by path.
 Modules can also contain granular options that only pertain to it based on its `module type`_.